NadiaMit/ValorantBro/README.md

 ![image](https://i.imgur.com/OYLvGsb.png)

-Discord Bot that gives you a random Valorant Agent.
+Discord Bot that suggests a random Valorant agent in discord for you to play.

+* ``!agent`` sends back a message with a random agent from Valorant
+* ``!allagents`` sends back all agents.
+(Mainly for debugging at this stage)

 ## Installation & Launch